 Infection and Healing Issues

-Although most women heal well after an episiotomy, infection and other healing complications can arise, potentially leading to significant discomfort and prolonged recovery.
+Most women heal well after an episiotomy, but complications can occur and may cause significant discomfort or delay recovery.

 - Increased pain or swelling in the perineal area